Is paying your mum or dad’s debts really a good idea?

 There was a lovely story a couple of years ago about Tyrone Mings paying off his mum’s debt But he was a successful professional footballer so he could no doubt afford it.
 For the not so rich, there isn’t a simple answer as every case is different, but I’ve put together some pointers for you to look at the options.

-I’ll talk as though it’s your mum’s debts, but of course it applies equally to your dad’s or a joint problem.
+I’ll talk as though it’s your mum’s debts, but of course it applies equally to your dad’s or another relative.

 Are your own finances secure?